JvanKatwijk/qt-dab/README.md

 ![6.9](/res/read_me/front-picture.png?raw=true)

 --------------------------------------------------------------------------
-Moving towards Qt-DAB-6.9.1
+Moving towards Qt-DAB-6.9.2
 --------------------------------------------------------------------------

-Qt-DAB 6.9 and Qt-DAB 6.9.1 differ in the handling of SPI/EPG in Qt-DAB 6.9.1.
+Qt-DAB 6.9 and Qt-DAB 6.9.2 differ in the handling of SPI/EPG since Qt-DAB 6.9.1.
+The difference(s) between 6.9.1 and 6.9.2 are in the implementation of the (FIB) database.
+The version from up to 6.9.1 contained a few (design) errors.

 As the picture shows, program icons are extracted from the SPI data (obviously only when transmitted), and - again if an EPG service is part of the ensemble - timetables can be made visible.